Lynk SQL

 | `GROUP BY` (including by position: `GROUP BY 1`) | Yes |

-| `HAVING` (with `METRIC()` or raw aggregates) | Yes |
+| `HAVING` (with `metric()` or raw aggregates) | Yes |

 | `QUALIFY` (window-result filter) | Yes |